elmtown/elmtown.github.io/_posts/2017-1-24-Arriving-in-Elm-Town-Ep-9.markdown

 title: Arriving in Elm Town - Episode 9
 layout: post
 ---
-Tessa, Terekza, and Richard join us for a discussion about getting started with Elm!
+Tessa, Terezka, and Richard join us for a discussion about getting started with Elm!

 ## Sponsors